worldbank/template/README.md

     ```

     ```{tip}
     The *documentation* can be published from either *public* and *private* repositories.
-If publishing private content, please remember to carefully the content to be made public and to abide by your organization's Data Privacy Policy.
+If publishing private content, please remember to carefully select the content to be made public and to abide by your organization's Data Privacy Policy.
     ```

 3. **Update configurations**

-    The <span style="color:#3EACAD">template</span> comes with a default `docs/_config.yml` configuration file.
-Remember to update it with your project repository and additional customizations.
+    The <span style="color:#3EACAD">template</span> comes with a default `docs/_config.yml` Jupyter Book configuration file.
+Remember to update it to reflect your project's name and additional information.

       ```
       repository: